sysrqmagician/sysrqmagician.dev/content/_index.md

 I go by *sysrqmagician* online, a reference to the [magic SysRq key](https://en.wikipedia.org/wiki/Magic_SysRq_key).

 ## What do you do?
 I write personal tooling and publish it, if I think it might be useful to others.
-Take a look at my [projects page](/projects/) if you want to learn more.

 I also contribute other people's projects when I have the time.

+Take a look at my [projects page](/projects/) or [GitHub account](https://github.com/sysrqmagician) if you find out more.

 ## What do you use?
 **Programming Languages**